Skip to main content

 2. Install Atlas agent

-Head over to your Atlas Cloud account and click on the top level Monitoring navigation entry.
-Click on Add Agent, chose a name for your agent and click on Proceed.
+Head over to your Atlas Cloud account and click on the top level Monitoring navigation entry. chose a name for your agent and click on Create Agent.
 Copy the token.

 Run the following command on your local machine to start the agent (replace <your-token> with the token shown to you in the modal).
 Notice the PASS environment variable containing the password for the dev db we set up earlier (pass).